 I have only listed some of the toxic ingredients in body care products, there are hundreds more.
 While these other toxins may not affect your fertility directly, they may contribute to asthma, cause cancer, skin irritation, cell death, nervous system disorders and more.
 The human stomach has a long line of defense to help protect the body from toxic chemicals, so you are more likely to absorb toxins through your skin and/or inhalation, compared to ingesting toxins through the foods you eat.
 Just think, you have enzymes in your saliva and gastric juices to help break them down and remove them from the body.
-Each time you slather some kind of body care product, it is absorbed via the skin directly into the bloodstream.
+Each time you slather on a body care product, you run the risk of some of its ingredients possibly being absorbed via the skin into the bloodstream.
 Perfume is inhaled directly into the lungs, absorbed by the blood and then passed right to the heart to be pumped to the rest of the body.

 Women are at the greatest risk for toxin build-up, but why?
 Fat.
 The female body, by design, contains more fat than the male body.
 Body fat cells, called adipocytes produce estrogen, store excess estrogen and toxins.
 Estrogens are primary female reproductive messengers.
 Estrogen is essential for healthy bone formation, healthy gene expression, maintaining healthy cholesterol levels, and is vital for a healthy menstrual cycle.
 Too much estrogens in the body due to xenoestrogens can cause estrogen dominance, which may contribute to fertility problems including the development of PCOS, endometriosis, uterine fibroids, hormonal imbalances, and even estrogen responsive cancers.
 Estrogens are pro-inflammatory; excess estrogens can cause, or make inflammatory conditions worse, including autoimmune diseases related to chronic inflammation.
 This includes autoimmune related conditions like Hashimoto’s thyroiditis, lupus, rheumatoid arthritis, and even immunologically induced recurrent miscarriage and some cases of premature ovarian failure.
 Chronic inflammation is associated with PCOS, endometriosis, adenomyosis, PID and uterine fibroids as well.